This program has been archived.

-Law & Social Sciences
+Law & Social Sciences (LSS)

-Important Notice to Proposers
+Important Information for Proposers

-A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG), NSF 13-1, was issued on October 4, 2012 and is effective for proposals submitted, or due, on or after January 14, 2013.
-Please be advised that, depending on the specified due date, the guidelines contained in NSF 13-1 may apply to proposals submitted in response to this funding opportunity.
+A revised version of the NSF Proposal & Award Policies & Procedures Guide (PAPPG) (NSF 22-1), is effective for proposals submitted, or due, on or after October 4, 2021.
+Please be advised that, depending on the specified due date, the guidelines contained in NSF 22-1 may apply to proposals submitted in response to this funding opportunity.

 The Law & Social Sciences Program considers proposals that address social scientific studies of law and law-like systems of rules.
-The program is inherently interdisciplinary and multi-methodological.
-Successful proposals describe research that advances scientific theory and understanding of the connections between law or legal processes and human behavior.
-Social scientific studies of law often approach law as dynamic, made in multiple arenas, with the participation of multiple actors.
+The Program is inherently interdisciplinary and multi-methodological.
+Successful proposals describe research that advances scientific theory and understanding of the connections between human behavior and law, legal institutions, or legal processes.
+Social scientific studies of law often approach law as dynamic, made in multiple arenas, and with the participation of multiple actors.
 Fields of study include many disciplines, and often address problems including though not limited to:

-- Crime, Violence and Punishment
+- Crime, Violence, and Policing

 - Economic Issues

-- Legal Decisionmaking
+- Legal Decision Making